 Medical Insurance: Make sure your health insurance plan provides coverage overseas.
 Most care providers overseas only accept cash payments.
 See our webpage for more information on insurance providers for overseas coverage.
 We strongly recommend supplemental insurance to cover medical evacuation.

 Always carry your prescription medication in original packaging with your doctor’s prescription.

 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.

 For current traffic regulations, see the Ministry of Interior’s Traffic Police website.

-Requirements for a temporary Qatari driver’s license (short-term visitors):
+Requirements for short-term visitors to obtain a temporary Qatari driver’s license: